lmlg/libsref/doc/design.md

 the general case, libsref can scale much better as the number of CPU's and objects increase.
 The reason being, most operations have much better locality of reference by virtue of using (mostly) thread-local data.

+However, this also means that object destruction can be delayed for long periods of time, because deltas are flushed periodically.
+In order to mitigate this added latency, libsref provides a way for applications to forcefully flush the deltas of every thread, with 'sref_flush'.

 ## Limitations